 - Auberge des Appalaches.
 Tel.
 450 538-5799.
 Imaginative, tasty, well presented, good use of local ingredients.
 Dinners only; à la carte and $35 three course table d’hôte.
 The $6 Monday pasta night is a Sutton institution.
 Closed Wednesday and Thursday.
 Two minutes drive from the village.

 Bistro Beaux Lieux.
 Tel.
 450 538-1444.
 Creative, modern bistro style.
 Good use of local ingredients.
 Nice terrace.
-Main courses $16-$28.
-Dinner served Wednesday to Saturday.
+Dinner served Friday to Monday.

 - À la Fontaine.
 Tel.
 450 538-3045.
 Good, solid classic French cooking.
 Great value lunch specials and evening table d’hôte.
 Open daily.